Ask PM to speak in Parliament on Manipur, give roadmap for bringing peace in state: Opposition urges President | Politics

 - India

-Leaders of the opposition bloc INDIA on Wednesday met President Droupadi Murmu and submitted a memorandum over their demand for Prime Minister Narendra Modi's statement in Parliament on Manipur and to list steps needed to restore peace in the violence-hit state.
+Leaders of the opposition bloc INDIA on Wednesday met President Droupadi Murmu seeking her intervention to ensure the accountability of the government on the Manipur situation and restoration of peace in the state while pressing for Prime Minister Narendra Modi's statement in Parliament.

 They also demanded that the prime minister visit the strife-torn state and make an appeal to the warring communities to end violence and promote brotherhood.

-In the memorandum submitted to the President, 31 leaders of the opposition bloc also raised the issue of communal tension in Haryana's Nuh and alleged that the Central government was not bothered about the developments that are taking place ''barely 100 km from the Prime Minister's Office''.
+The 31 leaders of the opposition bloc also raised with the President the issue of communal tension in Haryana's Nuh and alleged that the central government was not bothered about the developments that are taking place ''barely 100 km from the Prime Minister's Office''.

+The opposition alliance leaders sought the President's intervention to help restore normalcy in Manipur, which has been hit by violence for the last three months, and alleged that the voice of the opposition was being ''gagged'' in Parliament.

-Addressing the media after meeting the President, Congress president Mallikarjun Kharge said the members of the delegation that included MPs who had recently visited Manipur also apprised the President of the situation in the state and shared what they saw in the affected areas.
+Addressing the media after meeting President Murmu, Congress president Mallikarjun Kharge said the members of the delegation that included MPs who had recently visited Manipur apprised her of the situation in the state and shared what they saw in the affected areas.

-Kharge along with other opposition leaders told reporters outside Rashtrapati Bhawan that 31 members of the alliance met the President and apprised her of the developments in Manipur. ''We also submitted a memorandum to the President and how incidents of violence were continuing, especially atrocities against women and parading them naked,'' he said, adding that over 5,000 houses have been burnt, over 200 are dead and more than 500 people were injured in the violence in Manipur so far, even as 60,000 people have been displaced.
+''We also submitted a memorandum to the President and how incidents of violence were continuing, especially atrocities against women and parading them naked,'' Kharge, who was flanked by the opposition leaders, told reporters outside Rashtrapati Bhawan He claimed that over 5,000 houses have been burnt, over 200 people are dead and more than 500 people were injured in the violence in Manipur so far, even as 60,000 people have been displaced.

 He said the rehabilitation camps, where the affected people have been lodged, are not equipped with proper living or medical facilities.